ravi9/openvino-wiki/Building-OpenVINO-on-CentOS-7-Guide.md

 /usr/local/lib/libgflags_nothreads.a(gflags completions.cc.o0): relocation R_X86 64 32S against symbol '__ZNSs4 Rep20 S empty _rep_storageE@@GLIBCXX_3.4' can not be used when making a PIE object; recompile with -fPIC
 ```
 #### Root cause:
-- This issue probably appears in OpenVINO 2022.1 and 2022.2 versions.
+- This issue may appear in OpenVINO 2022.1 and 2022.2 versions.
 OpenVINO requires third-party's libraries built with -fPIC option, which generates position-independent code (PIC) to be used in a shared library.
-For more detailed PIC usage and limitation, please check with [user guide of GCC compiler](https://gcc.gnu.org/onlinedocs/gcc/Code-Gen-Options.html#Code-Gen-Options).
+For more detailed PIC usage and limitation, please refer to [user guide of GCC compiler](https://gcc.gnu.org/onlinedocs/gcc/Code-Gen-Options.html#Code-Gen-Options).
 - User will not have this issue in master branch that OpenVINO allows to use system-installed gflags in Fedora and CentOS.

 To solve the above issue:
 - Make sure you use OpenVINO submodule to download third-party's libraries to compile and generate local static libs for linking.
-- Use 'gflags' as an example, OpenVINO will use sources in `openvino/thirdparty/gflags/` to build new static lib to use.
+- Use `gflags` as an example, OpenVINO will use sources in `openvino/thirdparty/gflags/` to build new static lib to use.

 #### Solution 1 for OpenVINO version before 2022.3: